The Ten Backpack Essentials for Backpacking & Hiking

 3. Sun Protection

-Sunscreen and lip balm of at least SPF 30 and sunglasses with 100% UV protection are essential items.
-Sunburns are one of the most common injuries in the backcountry and one of the easiest to prevent.
-Sunglasses help prevent snow blindness when recreating in wintertime or in high alpine environments where snow persists in the summer months.
+Sunscreen, lip balm of at least SPF 30, and sunglasses with 100% UV protection are essential.
+Sunburns are one of the most common hiking injuries and one of the easiest to prevent.
+Sunglasses help prevent snow blindness when recreating in wintertime or in high alpine environments where snow persists in summer.
 Sun-protective clothing and sun hats can also be considered in this category.

 AGC Recommendations: